magento/devdocs/guides/v1.0/install-gde/install/install-cli-uninstall-mods.md

 1. Puts the store in maintenance mode.
 1. Verifies the backup file name.
+4. If you specify a code rollback file:

 	2. Verifies the rollback destination locations are writable (note that the `pub/static` and `var` folders are ignored).
 	3. Removes existent code base in the rollback destination locations.
+	4. Extracts the archive file to the destination locations.
+5. If you specify a database rollback file:

+	2. Drops the entire Magento database.
+	3. Restores the database using the database backup.
+5. If you specify a media rollback file:

+	2. Verifies the rollback destination locations are writable.
+	3. Removes existent media files in the rollback destination locations.
 	4. Extracts the archive file to the destination locations.

 5. Takes the store out of maintenance mode.

 #### Related topics